matrixor/BigData/mrjob/README.md

-First you need have  a ec2 instance on aws.
+First you need have an ec2 instance on aws.

-Then run below comand on ec2:
+Then run below command on the ec2:

 -python mrjob_runner mrjob_spark_word_count